SebastianSigur/LokaverkefniSmartAlarm/README.md

 ## Training Your Own Model

 If you wish to train your own model, you can customize the hyperparameters in the `trainModel()` function located at `SleepPrediction/src/model`.
 This allows you to fine-tune the model according to your specific requirements.
-The following hyperparameters can be modified:
+The following hyperparameters can be modified by adding your desired hyperparamters into the following lists:

 ```python
 epochs_list = [50]